drewbrolik/p5js-Opepen/README.md

 You are free to use and modify this for whatever you want.

 ### Canvas Size
 When this project loads and when the window is resized, it will read the width and height and resize to the largest square possible.
-There's a line in the code that will extend the background color to whatever size the screen is.
-It starts commented, but uncomment to use.
+Although the canvas is square, there's a line in the code that extends the background color to whatever size the screen is.
+To see the true square, comment out line 70 (`document.body.style.backgroundColor = backgroundColor;`).

 The p5.js canvas itself is set to 1970 x 1970.
 The dimensions of the Opepen are based on this, so don't change it.
 The canvas will resize based on the logic above anyway.
 Also, I wish I chose a better number than 1970, but that's how I made it.